aakcaya/nyc-taxi-spatio-temporal/README.md

 ### Article 2

-**Title:** A Simple Baseline Method for Travel Time Estimation Using Large-Scale Trip Data (Wang et al., 2019)
+**Title:** A Simple Baseline for Travel Time Estimation Using Large-Scale Trip Data (Wang et al., 2019)

 This article highlights how efficient complex algorithms based on big data can be compared to more basic methods.
 Data from the NYC Taxi and Limousine Commission was used for this study.
 The similarity-based estimation model used for travel time surpasses the estimations of the Bing Maps and Baidu Maps APIs.
 This article directly addresses how to define and construct a "baseline."
 The main argument of the article is that "a simple but well-designed approach can be powerful."
 On the other hand, the neighborhood-based method in the article (considering the source-destination region pair) uses region-based statistics instead of raw coordinates, which increases estimation accuracy.
 This work demonstrates why the transition between baseline and advanced methods is meaningful.